 Wetlands in the Landscape

 Our approach to wetlands conservation and wise use reflects the dynamic nature of these ecosystems and their connection to the wider landscape and communities.
 Wetlands have a long history of human use and strong cultural connections that continue to shape this use.
 Taking this interconnectivity into account is a key dimension in sustaining and restoring wetlands.

 Knowledge, Policy and Practice

 We connect technical knowledge, policy dialogue and practical projects in the field.
 Using scientific knowledge makes us a well-trusted source of information while powerful on-the-ground projects inspire people to act.
-We engage in advocacy on topics for which we have developed knowledge and experience.
+We engage in advocacy on areas and issues we have developed knowledge and experience overtime.
 We use this to stimulate governments and companies to develop and implement effective policies at all scales, from local to global.

 To leverage significant change, we need governments, private sector and civil society to act individually and jointly.
 We work in a critical and constructive manner with the corporate sector to improve their sustainability performance particularly in relation to wetlands and water.
 We also engage in partnerships as a means to enable both the public and private sector to safeguard and restore wetlands.